Sage words from St. Helena centenarian on his birthday

-St. Helena’s James “Jim” Watson has an easy laugh, which has kept him in good stead for the past century.
+ST. HELENA -- James “Jim” Watson has an easy laugh, which has kept him in good stead for the past century.
 On Thursday, Sept.
-24, Watson celebrates his 100th birthday.
+24, Watson celebrated his 100th birthday.

 Three quotes from this centenarian: